Pocket/pocket-ios/README.md

 ## Setup Fonts

-Pocket uses a custom font called Graphik for it's UI.
+Pocket uses custom fonts: Graphik & Blanco.
 In order for the styles to present as expected in your local build you need to obtain the font files.
 Mozillians and Pocketeers can request them from the iOS manager and install them in [`PocketKit/Sources/Textile/Style/Typography/Fonts`](./PocketKit/Sources/Textile/Style/Typography/Fonts)

 ## Build Targets